 This is the season of soup.
-It’s cold outside here in MN and nothing is better than a cup of hot soup.
-Oh, and there is all that leftover Turkey to deal with and the beautiful butternut squash proliferation at the grocery store.
-To go with all that soup you’ll be making, there is nothing better than homemade bread.
+It’s cold outside here in Minnesota and there’s nothing better than a cup of hot soup.
+Oh, and there’s all that leftover Turkey to deal with and the beautiful butternut squash proliferation at the grocery store.
+To go with all that soup you’ll be making, there’s nothing better than homemade bread.
 This fougasse is a traditional French flatbread.
 It is both crispy, due to all that crusty surface and tender on the inside.
 It’s like a fancy breadstick.
 Because it is a flatbread, it is faster to make, since you have such a short resting time.
 My husband made a big batch of butternut squash soup from Amanda Paa’s new book Smitten with Squash.
 To go with the aromatic soup, I added lots of chopped garlic to the bread dough and the result is fantastic.

 You can add as much garlic as you wish.
 Throw in some herbs too if you like.

 After you mix the dough and it has had its initial rise, you can pull out a 1 1/2-pound piece or refrigerate the dough and use it over the next 5 days.